salrashid123/k8s_webhook_helloworld/README.md

 # Kubernetes WebHook Authentication/Authorization Minikube HelloWorld

-Sample minimal HelloWorld application for Miikube demonstrating [Kubernetes Authentication/Authorization](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/) using Webhooks.
+Sample minimal HelloWorld application for Minikube demonstrating [Kubernetes Authentication/Authorization](https://kubernetes.io/docs/admin/kubelet-authentication-authorization/) using Webhooks.

-Webhooks proivde a mechanism for delegating k8s AU/AZ decisions.
+Webhooks provide a mechanism for delegating k8s AU/AZ decisions.
 In the case here, both policy decisions are delegated to an _external_ HTTP REST service.
 For more information on WebHooks:

 - [WebHook Authentication](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication)
 - [WebHook Authorization](https://kubernetes.io/docs/admin/authorization/webhook/)

-This repo is designed to run onlocally with minikube while the WebHook server may run locally or remotely as a separate python Flask applicaton (eg Appengine).
+This repo is designed to run locally with minikube while the WebHook server may run locally or remotely as a separate python Flask applicaton (eg Appengine).
 The steps detailed below are lengthy and involve copying certificates into your minikube' persistent volume and running your webhook server.